edgeimpulse/expert-projects/fall-detection-with-transformers-arduino-giga-r1.md

 Acceleration [g]: [ ( 2 * Range ) / ( 2 ^ Resolution ) ] * raw_acceleration
 ```

-## Uploading data to Edge Impulse Studio
+## Uploading Data to Edge Impulse Studio

 We need to create a new project to upload data to Edge Impulse Studio.

 <img src=".gitbook/assets/fall-detection-with-transformers-arduino-giga-r1/new_project.png" alt="new_project" style="zoom:50%;" />

-Also, we would need the API and HMAC keys for the Edge Impulse Studio project to generate signatures for the data acquisition format.
-We can copy the keys from the **Dashboard** > **Keys** [tab] at Edge Impulse Studio dashboard.
+Also, we need the API and HMAC keys for the Edge Impulse Studio project to generate signatures for the data acquisition format.
+We can copy the keys from the **Dashboard** > **Keys** [tab] in the Edge Impulse Studio dashboard.

 ![API_keys](.gitbook/assets/fall-detection-with-transformers-arduino-giga-r1/api_keys.png)

-The accelerometer data are divided into two classes, **ADL** and **FALL**, and are converted to m/s^2 before uploading to the Edge Impulse Studio.
-Below is the Python script that converts the raw accelerometer data into the data acquisition JSON format required by the Edge Impulse studio.
+The accelerometer data is divided into two classes, **ADL** and **FALL**, and are converted to m/s^2 before uploading to the Edge Impulse Studio.
+Below is the Python script that converts the raw accelerometer data into the data acquisition JSON format required by the Edge Impulse Studio.

 ```
 python